Teams

 Use the dropdown at the top of the modal to select a project, then click Add.
 This adds the project to the member's access list, granting them full secret access in that project.

-Granting and Revoking Machine Permissions
+Granting and Revoking Permissions

 - Available: permissions not yet granted.
-Click a permission to grant it.

 - Granted: permissions currently active.

-Click a permission to revoke it.
+Click an individual Grant or Revoke button to flip one permission.
+Or tick the checkboxes on multiple rows and use the bulk Grant / Revoke action in the column header.
 Click Save permissions to apply changes.
 The team member is notified in real time if they are online.

 Removing Access to a Project